 ATR: 100 pips

 As long as the ATR calculations refer to the previous bar close price, the Renko chart is lagging in terms of technical analysis.
-A new brick is formed only after the asset price moved for a certain distance, and closed the period above round-figure level.
+A new chart is formed only after the asset price moved for a certain distance, and closed the period above round-figure level.
 Another concern is that the change of the block colour does not guarantee a trend reversal but shows a deep retracement compared to the ATR value.
 Those are the disadvantages of Renko Chart Strategy.

 How to determine support or resistance?

-On the other hand, Renko Charts cut unwished price swings and false whipsaws from the chart, leaving the useful information for a trader.
+On the other hand, Renko charts cut unwished price swings and false whipsaws from the chart, leaving the useful information for a trader.
 The main goal is to find the best relation of ATR size to an individual forex trading strategy.
 At the same time, strong resistance and support levels are clearly visible thanks to the simple view, and forex traders can take advantage of the Renko Chart in case if they have enough patience and they do not rush to catch every fluctuation.
 Choosing a correct timeframe and graph period is also crucial.

 Finding reversal signals